 Preserve (verb): maintain (something) in its original or existing state; to keep alive, intact, or free from decay; maintain; to keep safe from injury, harm, or destruction : protect;

-The truth is, many will eventually learn that the road is traveled alone.
-Your journey, begins at birth and ends at ascension or death.
+Who’s responsibility is it to maintain YOU?
+Many will eventually learn that the road is traveled alone.
 Sometimes you desire to find many friends, or have a big family to surround you.
-However, the many are not as fortunate.
-I remember living so naive.
-As a young girl, I always thought that if you are kind, it was guaranteed to be returned.
-Treat people how you want to be treated right?
-Well some don’t receive that memo.
-Or at least honor it.
-However, I learned not to become reliant on others to give me the love, respect, honor, and protection I needed.
-Though I personally feel as a woman (especially a black woman), that it should be a requirement to preserve future generations; I am also smart enough that it may not be a value that is practiced by others.
-I learned a long time ago, that most of the things I want in life is self driven.
+However, I learned not to become reliant on others to give me the love, respect, honor, and protection I need.
+I am smart enough to know these may not be a value that is practiced by others, nor if people feel I deserve love respect, honor, and protection.
+I learned a long time ago, that most of the things I want in life is reliant on myself, not others.
 Most of the growth or learning I want to obtain is self motivated.
-Most of the needs I have in my life are self-defined.
-Most of who I believe myself to be is self-identified.
-Though I am surrounded by many in my life I will say that I love and care about, at the end of the day the responsibility of my life is mine.
-Mine to keep, and mine to preserve.
+Most of the needs I have in my life are self-obtained.
+Most of who I believe myself to be is self-defined.
+Though I am surrounded by many in my life that love and support me, at the end of the day the responsibility of all my desires, and needs in life is mine.
+Mine to fulfill, and mine to preserve.

-The only way I have found this this to be possible is becoming reliant on your own self preservation.
-Sometimes I have learned, that will be the only thing you have to rely on throughout Life.
 What is your preservation or survival plan?
 Do you have one?
-Is your plan giving you self-sufficiency or co-dependency?
+Is your plan leading you to self-sufficiency or co-dependency?
 This is especially paramount for a black woman.
 Many issues that black women face are not liable to receive empathy, support, or care.
-Also black women also end up on the bottom of the list when it comes to resources.
-I have learned as a black girl up until today, the many times I have experience abuse or mistreatment, I would face much resistance to receive proper care.
-I was often dismissed and ignored.
-If my issues were too become too great, no matter how hard I tried to do better, I would be faced with the self-blame, shame, and guilt.
-I have recently been faced with many losses.
-I don’t mind taking my losses, it’s apart of life.
-However, many of the relationships, friendships, and such that I took losses often left me alone to face my situations without proper support from those I once trusted.
-I realized then that in order to take care of myself more properly, and take my self preservation more seriously.
+Also black women also end up on the bottom of the list when it comes to resources. realized then that in order to take care of myself more properly, and take my self preservation more seriously.

 This is a self-preservation plan I have created for myself, to assist in my own personal life experiences.
 I am just throwing out suggestions for those serious of becoming Boss Black Women who refuse to be sacrificed for a cause that will not benefit us or our children ultimately.
 I suggest getting a binder to place all items in so its all in one location and easily accessible.
 This is a tentative list for your own blueprint.
 Future entrepreneurs will need a BUSINESS PORTFOLIO.
 The list of course can be adjustable on a case by case, person by person scenario: